Allan-Awerkin/nodejs-socketio-chat/README.md

 nodejs-socketio-chat
 ======================

-Simple Chat App made with Node.js with Socket.io, Bootstrap for UI and MySql for storing messages.
+Simple Chat App made with Node.js and Socket.io, Bootstrap for UI and MySql for storing messages.